 Geant4 offers the user the possibility to choose and use the

-units he prefers for any quantity.
-In fact, the Geant4 kernel takes
+preferred units for any quantity.
+In fact, Geant4 takes

 care of the units.
-Internally it uses a consistent set on units
+Internally a consistent set on units

 based on the